 While we talk about new gadgets and software all the time, we often ignore the batteries that provide the juice to power them.
-Similarly, our laptop batteries are one of the most important parts that often get ignored in the high octane discussions involving RAM and GPUs.
-Still, some battery-related questions keep on popping up regularly — Should I keep my laptop plugged in all the time?
+Similarly, our laptop battery is one of the most important parts that often gets ignored during the high-octane discussions involving RAM and GPUs.
+Still, certain questions about the best practices for charging a laptop battery keep popping up regularly — Should I keep my laptop plugged in all the time?
 Should I drain my laptop battery completely before charging?

-Well, the answer to this question isn’t that simple.
-Before solving this query, let me tell you some facts about your laptop battery that’ll help you understand the answer.
+Well, the answer to the aforementioned questions isn’t that simple.
+Before proceeding with them, let me tell you some facts about your laptop battery that’ll help you understand the answer.

 Here are some battery basics!